TheJanusStream/bevy_symbios_multiuser/README.md

 - **Generic Message Bus** — Define your own domain-specific protocol type `T: Serialize + Deserialize`, and the plugin handles serialization (via `bincode`) and transport.
 - **Dual Channels** — Reliable (ordered, guaranteed) for state mutations and Unreliable (best-effort) for ephemeral presence data.
 - **ATProto Authentication** — Federated identity via `com.atproto.server.createSession` for Bluesky/ATProto-based auth.
 The JWT is passed to the relay via the `Authorization` header (native) or `Sec-WebSocket-Protocol` subprotocol trick (WASM).
 - **Sovereign Broker Relay** — Optional signaling server built on Axum with full ATProto JWT verification, room-based peer isolation, and defense-in-depth hardening.
-When `auth_required` is enabled, the relay resolves the signer's DID document (via `plc.directory` or `did:web`), extracts the `#atproto` P-256 signing key, and cryptographically verifies the JWT signature.
+When `auth_required` is enabled, the relay resolves the signer's DID document (via `plc.directory` for `did:plc`, or HTTPS for `did:web` — domain-only DIDs use `/.well-known/did.json`, path-based DIDs use `/{path}/did.json`), extracts the `#atproto` P-256 signing key, and cryptographically verifies the JWT signature.
 Resolved keys are cached in memory.
 The URL path determines the room — peers in different rooms are fully isolated and cannot exchange signals.
 Includes atomic connection limits (`max_peers`), a 64 KiB WebSocket message size cap, SSRF protection with DNS-pinning for `did:web`, and streamed DID document body limits.
 - **Custom Signaller** — A `matchbox_socket::Signaller` implementation (`SymbiosSignallerBuilder`) that bridges between the matchbox protocol and the relay's wire format, injecting the JWT during WebSocket upgrade.
 - **Cross-Platform** — Runs on native targets (via `async-tungstenite`) and in the browser (via `ws_stream_wasm` on WASM).
 - **Bevy-Native** — Outbound messages use Bevy's `MessageWriter<Broadcast<T>>`.
 Inbound messages are delivered via `NetworkQueue<T>` and `PeerStateQueue` resources, which are safe to drain from any schedule (`Update`, `FixedUpdate`, etc.) without risk of silent message loss.
 - **Size-Limited Messages** — All network payloads are capped at 1 MiB to prevent OOM from malicious length-prefixed data.
+Unreliable-channel messages are additionally capped at 1200 bytes (a conservative WebRTC MTU-safe limit) and silently dropped if oversized.

 ## Quick Start